 B13.12 In the case of a rolling start, on display of the Green flag, karts will proceed round the course in grid formation at a steady pace to await the starting signal.
 The karts may be preceded by an official Pace vehicle which will control their speed.
 If there is no pace vehicle the driver in No. 1 position shall control the speed.
-When the starter is satisfied that the karts are approaching the start line in correct formation, the starting signal will be given by the red lights going out, or by raising the National flag.
-It is an offence to break formation before the start of the race has been signalled and may result in the offender being moved to the back of the grid or otherwise penalised.
-Such penalties will not incur points or be recorded on a competition licence.
-It is recommended practice that an object be placed clearly visible at the side of the track a distance before the start line.
-The line that this object represents should be treated in a way that acceleration for a race start before this point is prohibited and may result in a penalty should persistent breaches of this be observed.
+When the starter is satisfied that the karts are approaching the start line in correct position and at an acceptable speed, the starting signal will be given by extinguishing the red light (or by raising the National flag should a light failure occur).
+If a further lap is required the red lights will remain on or the flag will not be raised.
+Once the race start has been given drivers can break formation, but should this occur before the lights go out (i.e. drivers leave the corridors, or break formation, with the red lights on) then a 'false start' penalty will be applied.